UHDanke/gd_docs/triggers/area.md

 ### Stop

-Stop and Pause stop Area triggers.
+Stop works on Area triggers.
-Resume has no effect.
+Paused Area triggers do not apply their effect.

 Stop does not work on Edit Area.
 Stopping the Area trigger will undo and stop all active Area and Edit Area effects.
+Pausing the Area trigger itself pauses all of its active Edit Area effects.

 ### Toggle